l-teefah/AWS-Cloud-Projects/AWS_User_Groups_Directory Guide.md

 # **AWS User, Groups and Directory Guide Instructions**

-This README provides a comprehensive set of step-by-step guides designed to help perform essential tasks on an AWS environment from scratch.
+This guide provides a comprehensive set of step-by-step guides designed to help perform essential tasks on an AWS environment from scratch.
 Each guide walks through connecting to an EC2 instance, managing users and groups, working with files and directories, monitoring processes, and automating repetitive tasks using cron jobs.

-Whether you're new to AWS or looking to solidify your skills, these instructions provide practical, hands-on experience with core AWS concepts and Linux commands.
-You will learn how to:
+**Objectives**

 - Create and manage users and groups.
 - Organize and restructure directories and files.